DeepLabCut/DeepLabCut/README.md

 # Installation and Requirements:

 - Hardware:
-     - Computer: For reference, we use Ubuntu 16.04 LTS and run a docker container that has TensorFlow, etc. installed (*available in a future release).
+     - Computer: For reference, we use Ubuntu 16.04 LTS and run a Docker container that has TensorFlow, etc. installed (* now available: https://github.com/AlexEMG/Docker4DeepLabCut).
 One should also be able to run the code in Windows or MacOS (some users have already successfully done so).
 You will need a strong GPU with at least 8GB memory such as the [NVIDIA GeForce 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/).
 There are no other hardware requirements.
 In particular, the software is very robust to track data from pretty much any camera (grayscale, color, or graysale captured under infrared light etc.).

 - Software:
+     - We recommend using the supplied Docker container: https://github.com/AlexEMG/Docker4DeepLabCut
      - The toolbox is written in [Python 3](https://www.python.org/).
 You will need [TensorFlow](https://www.tensorflow.org/) (we used 1.0 for figures in papers, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4**, but recommend **1.0**, ses below) for Python 3 with GPU support (otherwise training and running is pretty slow).
 Please check your CUDA and [TensorFlow installation](https://www.tensorflow.org/install/) with this line (below), and you can test that your GPU is being properly engaged with these additional [tips](https://www.tensorflow.org/programmers_guide/using_gpu).

       $ sess = tf.Session(config=tf.ConfigProto(log_device_placement=True))